...

 Honda lists the all-new 2026 CB1000GT on its UK site with a starting price of £11,999.
 That price positions the GT competitively against European sport-tourers, undercutting many fully-fitted rivals while retaining a full suite of standard electronics and touring kit.
 Following its EICMA reveal and Benidorm presentation, UK and Europe deliveries are expected in February-March 2026, with additional dealer demo rides beginning during the model year rollout.

-Pricing and availability for the US and India have not yet been officially announced, though my estimates put them at approximately ₹13–15 lakh (India) and $13,499 (US).
+Pricing and availability for the U.S. and India have not yet been officially announced, though my estimates put it around ₹13–15 lakh in India and $13,499 in the U.S. I will be extremely disappointed if Honda does not bring it to the U.S. market.

 2026 Honda CB1000GT Pros and Cons